omarsmak/kafka-consumer-lag-monitoring/README.md

 > Why is Consumer Lag Important?
 Many applications today are based on being able to process (near) real-time data.
 Think about performance monitoring system like Sematext Monitoring or log management service like Sematext Logs.
 They continuously process infinite streams of near real-time data.
 If they were to show you metrics or logs with too much delay – if the Consumer Lag were too big – they’d be nearly useless.
 This Consumer Lag tells us how far behind each Consumer (Group) is in each Partition.  **The smaller the lag the more real-time the data consumption**.

 In summary, consumer lag tells us 2 things:
-* The closer the lag to 0, the more confidnce we are on processing messages nearer to real-time.
+* The closer the lag to 0, the more confidence we are on processing messages nearer to real-time.
 Therefore, it _could_ indicate that our consumers are processing messages in a healthy manner.
-* The further the lag from 0, the less confidnce we are on processing messages nearer to real-time.
+* The further the lag from 0, the less confidence we are on processing messages nearer to real-time.
 Therefore, it _could_ indicate that our consumers are not processing messages in a healthy manner.

 ### Supported Kafka Versions
 Since this client uses Kafka Admin Client and Kafka Consumer client version of *2+*, therefore this client supportes Kafka brokders from version **0.10.2+**.